The Park Avenue Bank TARP fraud arrest likely first of more to come, U.S. attorney says

 Antonucci’s attorney, Charles Stillman, said he just received a copy of the charges and would not immediately comment.

-As previously reported by The Real Deal, the New York State Banking Department shut down the bank late Friday afternoon, one day after it shut down developer Shaya Boymelgreen’s LibertyPointe Bank.
+As previously reported by The Real Deal, the New York State Banking Department shut down the Park Avenue Bank late Friday afternoon, one day after it shut down developer Shaya Boymelgreen’s LibertyPointe Bank.
 The assets and deposits of both banks were sold to Valley National Bank, a Wayne, N.J.-based lender.

 Antonucci, besides being president and CEO of the bank, owned several outside firms, called Bedford Consulting Group, a Fishkill-based loan review company and Easy Wealth Group, a firm that imported promotional material, including pens and lapels.

 Meanwhile, an alleged co-conspirator and account holder at the bank, whom prosecutors did not name, owned a number of Louisville, Ky.-based firms that bank employees called the Oxygen-related entities, including Oxygen Unlimited, H2H Holdings, River Falls Financial Services, SDH Realty and TSV Capital, among others.
 Another firm, called the U.S. Insurance Group, was related to the firm, and held accounts at the bank.